Daire Ó Baoill

 Daire Ó Baoill (born 1996/7) is an Irish Gaelic footballer and former association footballer who plays for Gaoth Dobhair and the Donegal county team.

 Ó Baoill previously played association football with the under-19 team of League of Ireland side Finn Harps.
 He works in Teach Mhicí, a pub owned by the family of Gaoth Dobhair teammate Kevin Cassidy.
-He is a cousin of Naoise Ó Baoill.
+He is a cousin of Naoise Ó Baoill, and also works as a SNA at PSGD in the gaeltacht area.

 Playing career

 Ó Baoill played for the Finn Harps under-19 team for three years and captained the Republic of Ireland under-18 national football team.
 He did so to improve his football, as he explained in 2018:

 His decision to play for the north-western based Finn Harps under-19 team was also influenced by his studies at Maynooth University, where he was within reach of teams such as Wexford or Cork City, and would often travel south to make up the squad numbers.